 With the hiring landscape as competitive as it is, recruiters will play an increasingly important role for organizations as they source and land top talent — especially as roles and skills change with digital transformation.

-As more of a recruiter's responsibilities move online, successful candidates will need to become very familiar with the latest HR technologies in addition to traditional communication skills.
+As more of a recruiter's responsibilities move online, successful candidates will need to become very familiar with the latest HR technologies in addition to flexing their traditional communication skills.

 6. choose your channels to find candidates